nemegrod/graph_RAG_structured/README.md

 **If you find it useful, please Star ⭐ the repo so it becomes easier for others to find!**

+If you want to understand more of the "graph RAG" part of this repo, check out my graph RAG template repo: (https://github.com/nemegrod/graph_RAG)

 ## 🎯 Who is this for?

 - **Data Scientists**: You love Polars/Pandas but you are struggling with knowledge graphs.
 Here is your help